8 Major Book Awards and Their Winners

 The Newberry Medal

-Newberry inherited part ownership of a newspaper business which he helped to make a success which led him to starting his own publishing company, publishing high quality educational books for children and built relationships with children’s authors who then contributed pieces to his newspapers.
+Newberry inherited part ownership of a newspaper business which he helped to make a success and led him to starting his own publishing company, publishing high quality educational books for children.
+He built relationships with children’s authors who then contributed pieces to his newspapers.
 When he died in 1767, the American Library Association decided to create a children’s book award named in his honor.

 The Caldecott Medal

 Caldecott was a Victorian Illustrator who illustrated nursery rhymes, postcards, greeting cards, poems, and travel books.
 The story books that he illustrated include Granny’s Story Box (1873), Jackanapes.
-(1883), Lob Lie-by-theFire (1885) and The Owls of Olynn Belfry, a Tale for Children (1885).
-It’s meant to honor illustrators who don’t always get the credit they deserve but who are especially important in the picture book industry.
+(1883), Lob Lie-by-theFire (1885), and The Owls of Olynn Belfry, a Tale for Children (1885).
+The award is meant to honor illustrators who don’t always get the credit they deserve but who are especially important in the picture book industry.

 The National Book Award